 The Franchisee Partner shall have its own/hired/leased godown for receiving the Nafed Brand and other brand products at one place for further supply to its NAFED retail stores managed by the respective Franchisee Partner in the state (s)/ area(s)/ district(s) allocated to him.
 Further terms & conditions will be elaborated in the specific SLA between NAFED and the Franchisee Partner.

 The Billing of the products will be done only through Software provided by Nafed only.
-Some daily use items like Fresh fruits and vegetables, milk, bread etc. are not dealt by RBB Branch of Nafed.
+Some daily use items like Fresh fruits and vegetables, milk, bread etc. are not dealt by Nafed Lucknow Branch of Nafed.
 Therefore, Franchisee Partner will be allowed to keep these items on its own on prior approval of NAFED.

 The Stores/Cafes shall be equipped with POS equipment and SAP software for proper collection and analysis of data.
 No cash sales should be allowed.